Front Rack Frustration?

 What To Do About It?

-First and foremost, you would benefit from an evaluation by a Physical Therapist and/or movement specialist who can assess your deficiencies, analyze any faulty movement patterns, and optimally address your issues with a personalized mobility and corrective exercise program.
+First and foremost, you could benefit from an evaluation by a Physical Therapist who can assess your specific limitations, analyze any faulty movement patterns, and optimally address your issues with a personalized mobility and corrective exercise program.

 2) Modify your front squat with one of these variations: